Online

 Curriculum Highlights

-Students may also choose to continue with a specialization track in Nursing Education or Informatics, which will require additional coursework over two additional terms.
+Students may also choose to pursue a specialization in Nursing Education or Informatics, which requires extra coursework over two additional terms.

-The completion of an introductory statistics course is required.
-If this is not completed before starting the program, it must be finished by the end of the first term.
+Completion of an introductory statistics course may be required.
+If not completed before starting the program, it must be finished by the end of the first term.
 (Note: This course is not part of the program curriculum for graduation.)

 Online Course Curriculum